Grayda/boy-and-watch/README.md

 ## boy-and-watch

-This is a Game Boy (DMG, Pocket, Light, Color and Advance) themed watch, available in square and round configurations and can be found [here](https://play.google.com/store/apps/details?id=photography.davidgray.boyandwatch)
+This is a Game Boy (DMG, Pocket, Light, Color, Advance, SP, Micro and Virtual Boy) themed watch, available in square and round configurations and can be found [here](https://play.google.com/store/apps/details?id=photography.davidgray.boyandwatch)

-You'll need three four to recreate this:
+You'll need these five fonts to recreate this:

 * `Futura PT` for the "Dot Matrix", "Battery / Power", and "Boy And Watch" text
 * `GAMECUBEN DualSet` for the "ADVANCE" text
 * `Comic Sans MS` for the "COLOR" text
 * `Arial` for the "SP" text
+* `Virtual Boy` for the Virtual Boy text [font source](https://font.download/font/virtual-boy)

 The boot and heart icons are hand-made using the [8-bit icon drawer](https://apollowayne.me/8bit-Icon-Drawer/index.html).
-The heart is my own creation, the boot is inspired by the pegasus shoes in The Legend of Zelda: Link's Awakening (because drawing 16x16 icons that look like things is tough!).
+The heart is my own creation, the boot is inspired by the pegasus shoes in The Legend of Zelda: Link's Awakening (because drawing unique 16x16 icons that look like things is tough!).

 At the start of the SVG definition, there's two classes you can set, indicated by the IDs `colour-variation` and `case-variation`.
 Colour variation can be set to any one of these: